 If Congress take no action by January 1, the US will be hit by a fiscal contraction worth $600bn in 2013, which could tip the economy into a new recession.
 This fiscal drag results from expiry of a series of Bush-era tax cuts as well as the entry into force of automatic cuts to defence and domestic spending programmes.
 At roughly the same time, US lawmakers will have to raise its borrowing limit, or face the risk that the country could default on its debt.

-According to the New York Times, both Republicans and Democrats are inclined to remove the Sequester, expanded alternative minimum tax and Medicare cuts for doctors alike; even to extend the Bush tax cuts for the 98% of taxpayers.
+According to the New York Times, both Republicans and Democrats are inclined to remove the Sequester and the expanded alternative minimum tax and Medicare cuts for doctors alike, even to extend the Bush tax cuts for the 98% of taxpayers.
 That would go a long way in maintaining support for the nation’s fragile recovery.
 However, the difficulty then (and again) becomes the cumulating annual deficits.

 What economists do not agree on is how much deficit is too much?
-Nevertheless, the nation will reach its debt ceiling in January 2013 (or March at the very latest).
-The entire scenario in fact, with the possible options, is well summarised by the CBO infographic.
-Take a look for yourself.
+Nevertheless, the nation will reach its debt ceiling in January 2013 — or March at the very latest.
+The entire scenario, with all possible options, is well summarised by a CBO infographic.